THE NEAREST AIRPORT: Changi International Airport, Singapore.

 Bawah is a sanctuary to slow down and unwind in; a place where ‘luxury’ is about being reacquainted with your true self.
 Amidst nature, peace, quiet and privacy, you return to a childlike state of wellbeing.

-Your Bawah rate is an exclusive experience, which means it includes full round-trip transfers from Singapore, daily meals (breakfast, lunch and à la carte dinner), soft drinks, wellness centre and surface water sports.
+Your Bawah rate is an exclusive experience, which means it includes one spa treatment per person, per day; daily meals (breakfast, lunch and à la carte dinner); soft drinks; wellness centre and surface water sports.

 A sample of some of the resort’s most popular room categories.
 For a full list, click through to the Bawah Reserve website.